SheffieldML/GPmat/matlab/readme.txt

 Version 0.1
 -----------

-The first release containing a couple of examples on the oil data.
+The first release containing a couple of examples on the oil data and dynamics.
+The toolbox can load in the C++ files with dynamics associated and (through the mocapResultsCppBvh in the MOCAP toolbox) can run motion capture files with dynamics.